Vijayrao Bhaskarrao Auti

-Vijayrao Bhaskarrao Auti is a leader of Shivsena.
+Vijayrao Bhaskarrao Auti is a leader of Shiv Sena.
 He has served office as a Deputy Speaker of Maharashtra Legislative Assembly in the year 2018–2019.
-He had been elected for three consecutive terms in the Maharashtra Legislative Assembly for 2004, 2009 and 2014.
+He had been elected for three consecutive terms to the Maharashtra Legislative Assembly for 2004, 2009 and 2014.

 Vijay Auti is the son of Bhaskarrao Auti, freedom fighter and ex-MLA from Parner.
-Ravi Gaikwad, Commissioner RTO,Government of Maharashtra, is his nephew, son of his elder sister Pushpa Gaikwad.
+Ravi Gaikwad, Commissioner, RTO,Government of Maharashtra, is his nephew, son of his elder sister Pushpa Gaikwad.